 NYU School of Medicine is one of the nation's top-ranked medical schools.
 For 175 years, NYU School of Medicine has trained thousands of physicians and scientists who have helped to shape the course of medical history and enrich the lives of countless people.
 An integral part of NYU Langone Health, the School of Medicine at its core is committed to improving the human condition through medical education, scientific research, and direct patient care.
 For more information, go to med.nyu.edu, and interact with us on Facebook, Twitter and Instagram.

-In this role, the successful candidate will test and measure eye function to assist the ophthalmologists to diagnose and treat eye disorders and disease: Tests patient's far acuity, near acuity, peripheral vision, depth perception, and color perception to assist ophthalmologists to diagnose and treat eye disorders and disease.
+In this role, the successful candidate tests and measures eye function to assist OPHTHALMOLOGIST to diagnose and treat eye disorders and disease: Tests patient's far acuity, near acuity, peripheral vision, depth perception, and color perception to assist OPHTHALMOLOGIST to diagnose and treat eye disorders and disease.
 Examines eye, using slit lamp, for abnormalities of cornea, and anterior and posterior chambers.
 Applies drops to anesthetize, dilate, or medicate eyes.
 Measures intraocular pressure of eyes (glaucoma test).
 Tests patient's field of vision, including central and peripheral vision, for defects, and charts test results on graph paper.
 Measures axial length of eye, using ultrasound equipment.
 Performs other tests and measurements as requested by physician.

 Performs all aspects of visual acuity testing and Visual Field Testing.

 Completes Medical History, Lensometry, Auto Refracting, Pam Testing, Glare Testing.

 All Patient Correspondence including but not limited to: Disability Forms, Patient Education, Surgical Consent Forms.